gordonbrander/refrakt/README.md

 ) => AsyncGenerator<Action>; // Yielded actions are sent back to store
 ```

-The effect generator function is called for each new action sent to the store, allowing it to perform async work in response and yield back zero or more actions.
+The effect generator function is called for each new action sent to the store, allowing it to perform async work and yield back zero or more actions in response.

 ```typescript
 import { store, pipe } from 'refrakt';